ActivityPub hot take

 NOTE: To clarify, I am not saying that nothing should be done as realtime push!
 Just that most things don’t actually benefit from it.
 (For things that do benefit from realtime push, absolutely you should use ActivityPub!
 But please, please think about your use case for it before you go down that rabbit hole.
 And at least consider supporting Atom/RSS as an alternative.)

-And another thing I really like about Atom/RSS is that it can easily be served up as static files; your CMS can build all the data offline and just upload it to a static content store, for example.
+And another thing I really like about Atom/RSS is that it can easily be served up as static files; your CMS can build all the data offline and just upload it to a static content store, for example (back before WordPress took over the blogging world this used to be the standard way of publishing a blog, even, and things like Jekyll and Pelican still work that way).
 Or it can be served up by a CDN.
 Perhaps even a distributed one like Coral (RIP) or something built on IPFS.

 Do you really want shared users who subscribe to the same content to be able to share those resources?
 Well, server-side RSS/Atom readers can already do that!
 And I can also see a world in which we have a distributed content store that’s fed by RSS/Atom, perhaps something IPFS-like in that regard as well.
 And with RFC 5005 there’s a perfectly reasonable mechanism for allowing Atom to become the backbone of a fully distributed Social Experience, if the last several years of Twitter, Tumblr, and Facebook haven’t made you automatically cringe at the thought of everyone being connected 24/7 with algorithmically-promoted Content.